hyosung11/Launch-School/Courses/journal.md

 07:36 I can't seem to understand the letterChanges problem well.

 16:13 Back from playing ping pong with Louis and ready to keep learning more about GitHub for my interview tomorrow.

+## 20211210 금요일

+07:25 After my study session with Alex.
+Getting slowly and steadily better at small problems.

+07:48 Programming is learning the patterns and practicing them over and over.